bank-vaults/secret-sync/examples/single-source-advanced/README.md

 ## Getting Started

-To get familiarized, we will show how you can use these tools to answer two questions:
+To get familiarized, we will show how you can use Secret Sync tool to cover two scenarios:

-- **Ops**: How do I synchronize secrets from one secret storage systems to another?
+- **Case 1**: Synchronize secrets from one secret store to another.
+  - We will use our local environment as a source of truth to synchronize some database secrets into Vault.
-- **Dev**: How do I consume secrets to bootstrap my application?
+- **Case 2**: Consume secrets to bootstrap an application.

-To answer the first question, we shall create some database secrets and synchronize them into Vault.<br>
-For the second question, we will use some secrets from Vault to create an access file for an application.
+  - We will use Vault instance to fetch database secrets to our local environment in a form of a configuration file for an application.

+*Note:* The same logic applies to any other combination of secret stores.

-### 1. Prepare environment
+### Step 1: Prepare environment

 You will need the following tools to continue:
-- Docker
 - Git
 - Makefile
 - Golang `>= 1.21`

 To set up the environment, you can build from source:

 ```bash
 git clone https://github.com/bank-vaults/secret-sync.git /tmp/secret-sync
 cd /tmp/secret-sync